 Should You Visit Hat Yai, Thailand?
 Yes!
 Well at least I think so.
 I’m always surprised to see so few western faces when I’m there.
 Hat Yai is a transient city that I’ve grown rather fond of over the years.
 I’ll admit it took me a few visits to get into the Hat Yai groove, but I’m a big fan now.
 In fact, it’s now my go to place if I need a quick, affordable dose of Thai hospitality, delicious local food, inexpensive massages and even dental treatment.
 It’s also quite easy to get to Hat Yai from Langkawi, Malaysia.
-And it’s definitely worth exploring for a few days or a long weekend.
+With so many things to do in Hat Yai, it’s definitely worth exploring for a few days or a long weekend.

 Hat Yai is the largest city in Songkhla Province and one of the largest cities in Thailand as well.
 Yet Hat Yai’s popularity has nowhere near the international traveler popularity of its big city siblings.
 Hat Yai is a popular travel destination for Malaysians and Singaporeans, but still a bit off the radar for the average western traveler.